ColinHask/WebCalculator/README.md

 This is a cross-platform application and should work in Windows 10+, Mac OSx Ventura+, and Linux environments.
 Note that the application has only been carefully tested in Windows 11 and Mac OS.

-### To prepare your environment to execute this application:
+### To Prepare Your Environment to Execute This Application:
  1. [Install the latest version of python for your system.](https://www.python.org/downloads/)
  2. [Ensure that pip is correctly installed, updated, and configured.](https://www.datacamp.com/tutorial/pip-upgrade-python)
  3. [Install and configure git, if not already set up.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)